Guidelines for lawyers working with clients in the Mental Health Review Tribunal

 • Consider the timing of your client meeting and gradual decision making (over a series of meetings).

-• Seek assistance from third parties such as friends, family or caregivers, but only with the prior consent of the client, bearing in mind the duty not to divulge confidential information.
+• Seek assistance from third parties, such as friends, family or caregivers, but only with the client’s prior consent, bearing in mind your duty not to divulge confidential information.

 Guideline 2.2: Build rapport and maintain flexibility to enhance communication